taustation-fan/taustation-fan.github.io/README.md

 After finding an opponent, you cannot engage in another random encounter for the next 8 segments.
 You can halve this waiting time by spending bonds.

+If you lose in combat, you are sent to the Sick Bay for recovery, or die on Bordeaux Station (which doesn't have a sick bay).

+Many new players seem to have a very hard time doing combat in the ruins, so I'd recommend to wait until you have reached level 6, which comes with access to much better weapons and armor.

 ### Pursue a Career

 You can and should pursue a career.
 Performing career tasks is the most